Quebec & Lifestyle

 Afternoon Coffee

 At Carrera Café, an iced latte or a cold brew in summer, a hot cappuccino when temperatures drop.
-Afternoon coffee is different from morning coffee: more relaxed, more reflective.
+The afternoon coffee is different from the morning one: more relaxed, more reflective.

 7 PM